slavaroussakov/example_apiAlerts/README.md

 - Syntax
 I didn't add parentheses to a couple of method calls which resulted in a JSON serialization error, that took me a bit longer to figure out than necessary.

 - Design
-Originally I had set the timestamp to be created by the result processor at the end of program execution, however I decided it would be more reliable to pull the timestamp from the HTTP response object, in case a bug is encountered that creates a delay between the request and the end of program execution.
+Originally I had set the timestamp to be created by the result processor at the end of program execution, however I decided it would be more reliable to pull the timestamp from the HTTP response object.
+This is in case a bug is encountered that creates a delay between the request and the end of program execution.
 This created some rework, as I didn't consider this during design.

 - Parameters
 I ran out of time to pass the deviation percentage parameter through.